regan-sarwas/npmap.js/API.md

       user: 'nps'
     }).addTo(map);

 You can add events to a layer by adding an `events` array to the layer config.
 The array should contain event objects with `fn` and `type` properties.
-These objects can also be given a `single` property if the event should only be fired one time.
+These objects can also (optionally) be given a `single` property if the event should only be fired one time.
 An example:

     var NPMap = {
-      ...
+      div: 'map',
       overlays: [{
         events: [{
           fn: function() {